ipld/ipld/docs/schemas/using/authoring-guide.md

 }

 type PublicKey union {
-  | RsaPubkey 0
+  | RsaPubkey "0x00"
-  | Ed25519Pubkey 1
+  | Ed25519Pubkey "0x01"
 } representation byteprefix

 type RsaPubkey bytes
 type Ed25519Pubkey bytes
 ```

-By declaring a `byteprefix` union, we specify that the first byte of the byte array found at the `key` node of `Authorization` will discriminate which `type` the public key is.
-That first byte will be sliced off and expected to be either `0x0` or `0x1`, then the remainder of the byte array will be extracted and encapsulated inside either `RsaPubkey` or `Ed25519Pubkey` depending on the discriminator byte.
+By declaring a `byteprefix` union, we specify that the bytes of the byte array found at the `key` node of `Authorization` will discriminate which `type` the public key is.
+Those first bytes will be expected to be either `0x00` or `0x01`, then the remainder of the byte array will be extracted and encapsulated inside either `RsaPubkey` or `Ed25519Pubkey` depending on the discriminator byte.

+The discriminator bytes are represented as properly formed hexadecimal strings (with or without the `0x` prefix) of any length greater than zero.

 ## Copy